w3f/polkadot-spec/test/README.md

 ### Install recent CMake

 This can be skipped on Ubunut 20.04, as a recent version of CMake can be installed through aptitude.
-See the official [cmake homepage](https://cmake.org/download) for a recent version:
+Also see the official [cmake homepage](https://cmake.org/download) for the most recent version:

 ```bash
 wget https://github.com/Kitware/CMake/releases/download/v3.17.2/cmake-3.17.2-Linux-x86_64.sh